Goddard Toastmasters Banner; back to homepage

 and ask for the local clubs' listings.
 You may be VERY surprised by how many clubs there are in your area.
 Quite a few clubs don't get around to advertising in the newspaper.

-Complete listings for all clubs in the world can be found at http://www.toastmasters.org/index.html
+Complete listings for all clubs in the world can be found at https://www.toastmasters.org/index.html

 If you cannot access the World Wide Web, send email to tminfo@toastmasters.org and ask; be sure to include your postal address so the information can be mailed to you.